 - Good for Less Experienced Pet Owners: Depends

-- Training: They are intelligent but can be stubborn as puppies
+- Training: They are intelligent but can be stubborn as puppies, needs early socialization and puppy training

 - Weight Gain: Normal